Channels you hang out in

 I find fan-fiction of yours on the internet.
 It's on a roleplay setting.
 What's it about?
 (Has anyone left comments on the fan-fiction, and if so, what are the comments?)

 It's fan-fiction of Wildcard(v3)'s Mer setting, where the ecomancer Azur ends up with all the Treasures of Rule, and through them ends up linked with the (Wildcard(v3)-specific) deity Rael.
-This allows him to controls all of the Dark Water on Mer.
+This allows him to to control all of the Dark Water on Mer.
 What does he do with this power?
 He goes grimdark on the Nado Dark Water cultists, of course.
 What else is a moody twen that's gotten bullied going to do, after all?

 If there are comments, it's probably someone outraged about how any ecomancers from Pirates of Dark Water lore would have anything at all to do with Dark Water. :)